Servir-Mekong/Jupyter-gee/README.md

 ```
 earthengine authenticate
 ```
-this will open a browser and prompt you to login to your google account once logged in, copy and paste the authorization code into your command prompt
+This will open a browser and prompt you to login to your google account once logged in, copy and paste the authorization code into your command prompt
 Link a IPython kernel to the gee environment
 ```
 python -m ipykernel install --name gee --display-name "Python (gee)"